Rules-as-Specified/rules-as-specified.github.io/index.md

 We propose a third approach, _Rules as Specified_ (**RAS**), where each rule’s specification can be verified.
 In this model, the rule’s intention must be sound, while its written form illustrates but does not determine the rule.

+The RAS includes two steps:

-We are going to formalize the rules of board games in Lean 4.
+**Step 1**: We are going to formalize the rules of board games in Lean 4.
 We aim to ensure that the rules are:

 - **Deterministic**, never ambiguous.
 This does not mean the game cannot involve randomness or allow players to make choices.

 - **Terminating or Live** – the game should either be guaranteed to terminate, or be guaranteed to continue (i.e., not get stuck).

+**Step 2**: Generate the human-friendly rule explanation.

 Examples in progress

 - [Rules-as-Specified/boardgame](https://github.com/Rules-as-Specified/boardgame), including your favorite _Rock paper scissors ✊✋✌️_ with variants (one-round, N-rounds, untilWin).

-Stay tuned!
+Stay tuned! - arbipher